lightpoichich/baserow/docs/getting-started/introduction.md

 ### Applications

-An application is more of an abstraction that be added to a group.
+An application is more of an abstraction that can be added to a group.
 By default the database plugin is included which contains the database application.
 Via the "create new" button in the sidebar a new application instance can be created for the selected group.
 Once you click on it you will see a context menu with all the